Anjesh-bit/woocommerce-sync-frontend/docs/overview.md

 ### `/order`

+- You can filter the order list by total or created.
+Simply hover over the table header and click to toggle between sorting options

   Complete order management system with flat file structure:

 - **order.api.ts**: All order-related API endpoints and HTTP calls
 - **order.types.ts**: TypeScript interfaces for order data structures